juliemr/ngconf-2016-zones/README.md

 compiled files are changed.
 If you have the watch process running, that will trigger the tests to run whenever you change the `.ts` source files.

 You can see the Karma configuration at `karma.conf.js`.
-A few things are notable:

- - It grabs Angular by including the `angular2` and `testing.js` files from `node_modules/angular2/bundles/`.

- - The compiled JavaScript files at `src/**/*.js` are served and watched but _not_ included.
- This means that Karma will not run them automatically.

- - To get file imports to work correctly in Karma, we must include `systemjs` from the node_modules folder, as well as the helper file `karma-test-shim.js`.
- This shim file uses System.js to load the JavaScript files which Karma served but did not automatically run.